The Ultimate Guide to Effective App Store Optimization

 Because users care less about keywords and more about the utility of the app in their day-to-day lives, use the first couple sentences to focus on the function and the benefit of the app.
 You know, so people will actually want to download it.

 Of course, fit in keywords where they fit, but don’t go overboard.
+It’s your chance to put your app idea in writing.

 The section below, though, is where you can really focus on making sure you include your relevant keywords and talk about the app’s individual features.